pytorch/pytorch/docs/source/notes/autograd.rst

 You can access the :code:`Node` that created a given Tensor (if the Tensor requires gradients and is not a leaf Tensor) using the ``.grad_fn`` field.
 You can then access the edges that link the different :code:`Node` s by using the ``.next_functions`` field of a :code:`Node` .
-A handy package to explore this graph is [torchviz](https://github.com/szagoruyko/pytorchviz).
+A handy package to explore this graph is `torchviz <https://github.com/szagoruyko/pytorchviz>`_.

 We use ``autograd.Function`` as a nice interface to create this graph.
 Indeed, during the ``.apply``, the forward is invoked and all the inputs and outputs are connected properly to the exiting graph associated to the inputs.